How to Customize WordPress Plugins

 Whether you’re a beginner WordPress user or an expert developer, you can always use the help of a reliable and supportive web host.
 This is where WP Engine and our stellar support team come in.

 To get support for your other WordPress questions, or to simply learn more about the platform, you can take a look at the WP Engine Resource Center.
-As a customer of WP Engine, you’ll also gain access to 24/7 support from our team of WordPress experts, so be sure to check out our plans to find the right one for you!
+As a user of WP Engine’s WordPress hosting platform, you’ll also gain access to 24/7 support from our team of WordPress experts, so be sure to check out our plans to find the right one for you!